 Hsin-I’s research interests are critical cultural/media studies, philosophy of communication and social theories.
-He has made conference presentations at Academia Sinica, the Association for Cultural Studies, Beijing Forum, International Association for Media and Communication Research, International Symposium on Bilingualism, National Communication Association, World Congress of Philosophy, and other national and international conferences.
+He has made conference presentations at Academia Sinica, the Association for Cultural Studies, Beijing Forum, International Association for Media and Communication Research, International Communication Association, International Congress for Aesthetics, International Symposium on Bilingualism, National Communication Association, World Congress of Philosophy, and other national and international conferences.
 In 2015, he served as visiting professor in the School of Journalism and Communication at Peking University, the best and oldest university in China.
 Before joining UIW in 2004, Hsin-I taught at the University of Iowa (Iowa City) and the Open University of Hong Kong.

 Office: AD 285

 Courses Taught :